ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 ## Process

-We are quite honest in the AnkiDroid project, so the first thing I will say is that I'm not sure what the best process should be!
-It is our first year at GSoC and we didn't expect so many interest.
-That's really cool, but experienced contributors need some day to discuss the best path forward.
+We are quite honest in the AnkiDroid project, so the first thing I will say is that this our first year as an organization participating, so we are creating the process right now.
+We are getting close to finishing it but the core contributors still need a little time to finish it.

+We really appreciate your patience while we make sure we are organized.

 We have started receiving information from interested participants so we need a place to collect information so we don't lose it.
-We'll contact back everyone of you when we have decided more precisely.
+We'll contact everyone of you when we have finished organizing ourselves, and when we contact you it will be with clear instructions.

-So if you are an interested participant: Please add your **PUBLIC** contact information here in the list below.
-I emphasized "public" because this information will be web-scraped, used by spammers, etc. But we are an open-source project so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.
+**So if you are an interested participant:** Please add your **PUBLIC** contact information here in the list below.
+I emphasized "public" because this information will be web-scraped, used by spammers, etc. We are an open-source project so there is no hiding your identity completely - this is just your opportunity think carefully about what specific contact methods you share if that is important to you.

-### Already want to participate to AnkiDroid?

-If you want to start participating, you may want to look at [Contributing](https://github.com/ankidroid/Anki-Android/wiki/Contributing) and the list of [good first issues](https://github.com/ankidroid/Anki-Android/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%21%22).
-Write down that you are working on it, so that nobody else start doing the same work as you.
-If you can't work on it anymore, please post another message to let us know.
-If you want to create your own feature, please post a feature request first so that mainteneurs can confirm whether it would be accepted.

-For the sake of transparency, we are all [volunteer](https://github.com/ankidroid/Anki-Android/wiki/OpenCollective-Payment-Process) here and if you participate now, it's as a volunteer, it do not guarantee, even implicitly, that you'll be selected for GSoC.

-## What is Google Summer of Code?
-> [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global program focused on bringing more student developers into open source software development.
-Students work with an open source organization on a 10 week programming project during their break from school.

 ## Timeline